 Stage 1: Objectives and KPIs Clarification

-So, before moving to the implementation steps, it is important to set specific KPIs for your solution, including accuracy, precision, recall, and false-positive rates.
+So, before moving to the rollout steps, it is important to set specific KPIs for your solution, including accuracy, precision, recall, and false-positive rates.
 Additionally, make an effort to strike a perfect balance between detecting fraud and not slowing down the speed of transactions for end users.
 Work with your team on how your future solution will achieve that on a strategic level.

 Stage 2: Data Collection

-In the context of preventing credit card scams, it involves collecting data from different sources such as transaction logs, customer information databases, device details, external data sources, and historical fraud data.
 However, the raw data obtained from these sources often contains inconsistencies, missing values, outliers, and other issues that need to be addressed before it can be effectively used to spot frauds.

 Stage 3: Data Preprocessing